 Is Probate Always Required in Georgia?

-The short answer is no. In the state of Georgia, an estate is allowed to not go through the probate process as long as the heirs agree with the distribution of assets, if there was no written will, and if the creditors agree to the plan for distribution.
-But while probate isn’t always required, it is necessary by law if the assets belonged solely to the person who passed with no named beneficiary or when the estate is named the beneficiary.
+The short answer is no. In the state of Georgia, an estate may not go through the probate process if the heirs agree to the distribution of assets, there is no written will, and the creditors agree to the plan of distribution.
+But while probate isn’t always required, it is necessary by law if the assets belonged solely to the person who passed with no named beneficiary, or when the estate is named as the beneficiary.

 Do All Estates Have to Go Through Probate in Georgia?

-No, not all estates must go through the Georgia courts for probate.
+No, not all estates must go through the Georgia probate courts.
 Suppose the property was owned with joint tenancy (shared ownership).
-In that case, the property will automatically go to the surviving owner, which in many cases, is a spouse or partner.
+In that case, the property will automatically pass to the surviving owner, who is often a spouse or partner.
 Life insurance policies and other assets with a named beneficiary are also automatically transferred without the need for probate.

 What is the Best Way to Avoid Probate?

 The best way to avoid probate in Georgia is by creating a revocable living trust for the estate.
 A revocable living trust is a document that can be changed over time.
-To set up a revocable living trust, a person can place all assets (e.g., bank accounts, investments, real estate) in the trust and name a beneficiary who will receive those assets after the person is deceased.
+To set up a revocable living trust, a person can place all assets (e.g., bank accounts, investments, real estate) into the trust and name a beneficiary who will receive those assets after the person dies.

-Another option is joint tenancy with rights to survivorship, as stated above.
+Another option is joint tenancy with rights of survivorship, as stated above.
 This option is one of the most cost-effective estate planning tools available.
-Again, with this choice, all assets automatically go to the other person, without any need to go through the probate process.
+Again, with this choice, all assets automatically pass to the other person without the need to go through probate.

 Choosing an Estate Planning Lawyer is Key

-If you’re concerned about avoiding a long, drawn-out probate process, one of the best things you can do to prepare for the future is enlisting the help of an estate planning lawyer who can guide you through the options to best fit your situation.
+If you’re concerned about avoiding a long, drawn-out probate process, one of the best things you can do to prepare for the future is to enlist the help of an estate planning lawyer who can guide you through the options to best fit your situation.
 While it may be uncomfortable to discuss unforeseen circumstances, it’s an essential step in potentially avoiding worse circumstances down the road.
-Reach out to schedule a conversation about starting your estate planning process today.
+Reach out to book a consultation about starting your estate planning process today.